-While you are planning a route, you can use the ‘Expand’ button from the toolbar to hide most menus and panels, giving you maximum space to plan your route.
-Once you have created a route, it will automatically be copied to the OS Maps app on your mobile device.
-Similarly, any routes created in the app will appear in 'My Routes' on the desktop version.
+While you are planning a route, you can use the ‘Expand’ button from the toolbar (browser only) to hide most menus and panels, giving you maximum space to plan your route.
+Saved routes are automatically synced between the OS Maps app and desktop versions.

 5. Printing Routes and Maps

 Click the print button on the toolbar (top right on desktop, bottom left on small screens) to print your map, with or without a current route.